dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

   * Some Pages - e.g. `5-9`
   * Page Since - e.g. `10-`

-And use comma `,` to combine the page selections, e.g. `1,5-9,10-`.
+And use comma `,` to combine the page selections, e.g. `1,5-9,10-`, with a prepending `# ` to indicate it's a page selection command.
 There should not be any spaces inside the page selection.

-Basically, this service will crop your book into a Kindle-readable format on server and send it pretending it is you sending the book by mocking the email address.
+# Additional params

+Currently, this service supports params including page selection and raw k2pdfopt params by writing them in mail body.
+Only one
+PDF file should be attached if params are used.

+Detailed grammar:

+* Prepending `#` with a `space` to do page selection, e.g. `# 1,5-9,10-` (from the above example).
+* Prepending `@` with a `space` to do pass raw params to k2pdfopt, e.g. `@ -p 1,5-9,10-` is same as `# 1,5-9,10-` if you know the param `-p` is page selection for `k2pdfopt`, resulting in `k2pdfopt -p 1,5-9,10- -o <filename>_converted.pdf <filename>` be called (if you know how to use `k2pdfopt`, then you will definetely understand this.
+Otherwise, `# ` is enough for you).

+# Caveat

 Be careful, you should not send classified documents to this address!
 Although I will delete them in place on the server, the document will exist in
 Gmail trash for several days until Google purge the trash bin automatically.
 And if something goes wrong, I may replay attachments in the trash bin to debug.
-So please DON'T SEND CLASSIFIED or PRIVATE DOCUMENTS to me in order to keep me away from the legal issue.
+So please **DON'T SEND CLASSIFIED** or **PRIVATE DOCUMENTS** to me in order to keep me away from legal issues.

+# Thanks

 Great thanks to [willus](http://www.willus.com/) who provided [this excellent tool](http://www.willus.com/k2pdfopt/) to produce